Whether you call it “hemp tea” or “CBD tea” doesn’t matter. It’s the same thing. Hemp tea is full of CBD. Go ahead and call it whatever you prefer.

 Though they aren’t scientific, anecdotes or testimonials of how CBD worked for one person or another shouldn’t be dismissed entirely.
 Some stories can tell you whether CBD tea worked for someone, though they very well might not work for you.

-One thing to remember is that most participants in such studies noted CBD wasn’t an immediate help to them sleeping.
+One thing to remember is that most participants in such studies noted CBD wasn’t an immediate help to their sleeping.
 The effect took a few nights to build up.
 This is interesting because you also have a problem of habituation with CBD.
 In that, CBD is no different from any other medication.

 Another thing to note is that studies used a variety of ways to deliver CBD.
 Most studies consider CBD oil.
 This matters because bioavailability can vary depending on the form.
 Much of the CBD in oil isn’t able to be used by the body.